-The sizeable Virginia Creeper Sphinx comes in in two fashionable colors: army green and woodland brown.
+The sizeable Virginia Creeper Sphinx comes in in two earthy colors that reflect the environment: army green and woodland brown.

 Look for flying adults from spring through early autumn in areas where vines are growing: woodlands, fences, abandoned lots.
 They may be in groups though they are more often seen alone.

 Butterfly or Moth

 Size (Adult; Length): 28mm to 38mm (1.09in to 1.48in)

 Descriptors: bands, dark green, curved wing, flying, large, mohawk

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.

 Antennae: Butterflies and Moths have a pair of antennae on the head used as sensors.